-- > The RDBN Chair and Policy Group must be satisfied that an emergency exists or is imminent to declare a SOLE. - Public by many different media platforms to the affected population. - EMBC reimburses Local Authorities for approved expenditures. - A SOLE is not required to issue a Hazard Notice or an Evacuation Alert.
+- ➤ The RDBN Chair and Policy Group must be satisfied that an emergency exists or is imminent to declare a SOLE. - ➤ Details of the Hazard Notices, Evacuation Alerts, SOLE and Evacuation Orders are provided to the Public by many different media platforms to the affected population. - > EMBC reimburses Local Authorities for approved expenditures. - > A SOLE is not required to issue a Hazard Notice or an Evacuation Alert.